Refresh Rate Test Tool

 FAQs:

-How to test mouse polling rate?
+How to check monitor refresh rate?

 Final Recommendation